DamianZaremba/damianzaremba.co.uk/content/projects/index.markdown

 Reworked the collector to be multi-threaded and reduced collection intervals.
 Also introduced a 'diff' based update, based on zones and zone serial numbers.
 Removed SPOFs and migrated to a multiple collector based system, so each DNS server could act independently.

 Also injected custom 'meta' records into the zones at the server level, enabling easy troubleshooting for support staff when looking at the live DNS servers

-#### TGT 'Backup' SAN
-Developed software for the automated management of TGT based iSCSI sans as part of an innovative to migrate away from Equal logics to more independent, cheaper units.

-Deployed numerous Dell R720 based sans in a 'one per rack' configuration combined with blade centers, running the software.

-#### BFD
-Re-designed and existing tool to automatically detect and block brute force attacks against email services.

-Configurable pattern based detection, supports Dovecot, Courier and Exim out the box.

-Provided a simple command line interface to manage the blocks for helpdesk staff, hooks to notify the central NOC API of a block (so attacks against multiple targets could be blocked globally based...more

-#### WHM APF Manager
-WHM based plugin to manage the APF firewall package.

-Designed to be simple and allow users to do what they need to (allow/block ips, open ports), but not change advanced features of the firewall.

 #### cPanel Dual/Triple stack PHP
 Developed a custom system (with cPanel interface) for selecting PHP 5.2, 5.3 or 5.4 as the active version.